African Lion Safari: Breeding programs

-Controversies
+Animal welfare

 A demonstration was held at African Lion Safari on Saturday, May 4, 2013.
 Animal rights activists from the Grassroots Ontario Animal Liberation Network staged a protest during the Safari's opening day to raise awareness about issues surrounding the use of exotic animals for entertainment and to expose the park as a for-profit business based on animal exploitation.
 Activists also claimed that the use of bull hooks during elephant shows at the park were cruel and archaic.

 In March 2021, animal protection organization In Defense of Animals named African Lion Safari as the worst zoo for elephants in its annual report, citing cruel training methods, exposure to Hamilton's harsh winter climate, constant zoo transfers, and breeding processes.
 Concerns were also expressed towards a plan to sell two elephants to Fort Worth Zoo - which ranked second on the said report - for $2,000,000.

 Incidents

 In November 1989, 21-year-old Omer Norton, a part-time employee and biology student at McMaster University, was crushed to death by a five-ton bull elephant named Tusko.
 The incident occurred as Norton tried to intervene in a fight between Tusko and another elephant.

 In April 1996, a couple driving through the game reserve were attacked by a Bengal tiger, an animal that is no longer exhibited by the zoo.
 The couple filed a lawsuit against the park, which took several years to resolve.
 Eventually, in January 2005, a court awarded them and their families $2.5 million as compensation.

 In June 2019, a handler was airlifted to hospital after being attacked by Maggie, one of the park's elephants.
 According to a Ministry of Labour report, the aggressive elephant, Maggie, three meters tall and weighing 3,900 kilograms, repeatedly struck, spun, and pushed her handler against the wooden railings of the platform stairway using her powerful trunk.
 Following this incident, African Lion Safari ended its elephant ride program.